-▼ 4.2 Markets Affected by a Transaction
+4.2 Markets Affected by a Transaction

-Unlike the Commission Regulation (EC) No 802/2004, Regulation 63/2013 does not provide for a definition of affected markets as such.
+Unlike Commission Regulation (EC) No 802/2004, Regulation 63/2013 does not provide for a definition of affected markets as such.
 However, for purposes of information required in the notification forms attached to Regulation 63/2013, affected markets may be interpreted as consisting of all plausible relevant product and geographic markets, on the basis of which the concerned parties have a relevant overlap in the Portuguese territory.
 Depending on the nature and intensity of this overlap, or even the absence of one, Regulation 63/2013 may require the concerned parties to file a regular or a simplified notification form.
-Market shares below the thresholds accepted under the simplified form (see 3.11 Merger Control 2020 - Portugal | Global Practice Guides | Chambers and Partners

-Accelerated Procedure) are usually deemed to be de minimis for the purposes of assessing the overlap between the parties' activities.
+Market shares below the thresholds accepted under the simplified form (see 3.11 Accelerated Procedure) are usually deemed to be de minimis for the purposes of assessing the overlap between the parties' activities.
 In these cases, competitive concerns are usually deemed unlikely.